aprilhgshin/Black_Wings_Hacks/README.md

 PayItForward.Online

-### For DEVELOPERS
+## For DEVELOPERS
 #### Django with CockroachDB

-The *cockroach_example* directory is set up to work with CockroachDB and organize user data.
+The *cockroach_example* directory is set up to work with CockroachDB, organize user input data, and, when complete, run the gapShift web application.
+Refer to _model.py_ in the _cockroach_directory_ for details on user input data.
+This framework is designed to have a home, about, and user page.
-In order to run the django application, make sure to have the following installed:
+In order to run the web application, make sure to have the following installed:

 - psycopg2-binary
 - django-cockroachdb